i-JayshreeChauhan/Auto_bill_receipt_generator/README.md

 Developed By : Jayshree Chauhan
 <br>
 <br>
-<u>Aim : the project aims to develop a auto bill receipt from a file template</u>
+## Aim : the project aims to develop a auto bill receipt from a file template
 <br>
 <br>
 In this project i will showcase the use of concepts